sklugherz/sklugherz/README.md

 # 👋 &nbsp;Hi there

 I'm a software developer based in the US.
 I enjoy finding cool open-source projects and partcipating in CTFs.
 I'm interested in cybersecuirty and game development.
 You can contact me on LinkedIn.
-Also check out my protfolio website for more about me.
+Also check out my portfolio website for more about me.
 &nbsp;